kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

         - Hence, Petting is good on this map
     - Else, start near a parlor spot
     - Rush complete ICP might not be worth it if you do not have any placement Sponsor to help
-    - Incentivized to fill map for 7ap
+    - *Best map* for fill map
     - Bad map for `Aquarium`
+	- *Trick*: unlock 2-size cover kiosk complete ICP during BREAK
 7. Hollywood Hills
     - Geo 15, Hydro 19
     - Start near 5 money/reputation/sponsor card spot